mattwtstudley/dotnetlicensing/README.md

  It is based on the original code examples found at [http://www.dotnetlicensing.net](http://www.dotnetlicensing.net), but has a lot of additional work done to seperate the implementation of the license from the business logic.

 ## Quick Start this is another change!
-Hello there!
+Hello there!Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Maecenas tincidunt elementum eros, eget sagittis nibh aliquet sed.
+Praesent commodo enim arcu, vel pretium massa tempor vel.
+Fusce fringilla tellus sed interdum lacinia.
+Proin semper libero et sem hendrerit tempus.

 #####1.
 Include the library in your project: